SmallHQ/hookfeed.github.io/source/blog/2014-04-07-dont-blow-your-opportunity-to-squash-customer-objections.markdown

 ![](https://s3.amazonaws.com/smallhq/big-vs-small.gif)

-# Don't Act Huge...Don't Act Tiny
+# Don't Blow Your Opportunity to Squash Customer Objections

 **I was 18 and on my way downtown to start my first company.**